Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/Software (Program) Analysis Basics.md

 - ↗ [SCA (Static Code Analysis) & SAST](👚%20SCA%20(Static%20Code%20Analysis)%20&%20SAST/SCA%20(Static%20Code%20Analysis)%20&%20SAST.md) 🆚 ↗ [DCA (Dynamic Code Analysis) & DAST](👙%20DCA%20(Dynamic%20Code%20Analysis)%20&%20DAST/DCA%20(Dynamic%20Code%20Analysis)%20&%20DAST.md)
 	- Finally we can differentiate between dynamic and static analysis.
 A dynamic analysis interpolates the meaning of the program from a single trace, where a static analysis tries to predict all possible behaviors.
 	- Dynamic analysis are often just executing the programs, and then reporting any behavior it exhibits.
 An dynamic analysis often have proof of the bad behavior.
 A dynamic analysis is **sound** if every behavior it finds is a real behavior, and **complete** if can find all behaviors.
+		- Dynamic analysis starts with one single initial state, and explore some states along the path from that initial state (not necessarily all states)
 	- Static analyses in contrast consider the entire programs, and then reports if the program is without bugs or problems.
 When a good static analysis says your program is good, it probably is, however, when it finds a potential bug, it can often not prove it to you.
 A static analysis is **sound** if every program it flags do exhibit some behavior, and **complete** if it flags all programs that contain the behavior.
+		- Static analysis starts with ALL initial states (at once), and then explore (hopefully) all states following.
+However, there is a distinction in how far (the depth) we explore in all following states, which further divides static analysis into bounded static analysis and unbounded static analysis.
 	- It is sometimes a great idea to do a mix of a dynamic and static analysis, in which case we call it a **_hybrid_ analysis**.